vincentchu/eth-private-net/README.md

 INFO [08-26|16:07:23] Generating DAG in progress               epoch=0 percentage=2 elapsed=798.006ms
 ```

 After a single block is mined, the balance of the account (or `eth.coinbase`) should increase by 5 ether.
 The current `blockNum` should then increase exactly by 1.
-Evidence of the mining should be present in the node's `console.log`:
+Evidence of the mining should be present in the node's logfile (in this case, `alice/console.log`):

 ```
 INFO [08-25|16:20:45] Starting mining operation